 VIII.
 PAYMENT CONDITIONS

 1. Unless indicated otherwise in our invoices, the purchase price is payable within 10 days after the invoice date without any deductions.
-The invoice shall be submitted in electronic form (electronic invoice) or by sending it through the post.
+The invoice shall be submitted in electronic form (electronic invoice) or by sending it through the post (only after separately expressed customer request).
 Contract work, repairs, assembly work and other services by third parties are generally due immediately without any deductions.
 Upon expiry of this deadline, the Buyer shall be in default without the necessity of a reminder.
-In the event of default, the Buyer shall pay default interest in the amount of 8% above the base interest rate.
+In the event of default, the Buyer shall pay default interest in the amount of 9% above the base interest rate.
 The assertion of further claims for damage caused by default shall not be affected by this.
 In the event of first-time purchases, the Vendor reserves the right to ship the merchandise only against cash on delivery or against pre-payment.

 2. Payments shall be settled in accordance with Sections 366, 367 BGB (German Civil Code), irrespective of any potential payment conditions of the Buyer.
 Payment by bill of exchange and/or cheque shall be done on account of performance.
 The Vendor has the right to refuse the acceptance of bills of exchange.